Hermitude

-Hermitude is an Australian electronic-hip hop duo, originating from the Blue Mountains, New South Wales.
+Hermitude are an Australian electronic duo, originating from the Blue Mountains, New South Wales.

 Biography

-Early years and Explanetary
+Early years

 Multi-instrumentalists, Luke Dubber (a.k.a.
 Luke Dubs) and Angus Stuart (a.k.a.
-El Gusto), have collaborated in bands since 1994, when they were aged 16 and 11, respectively.
-Their first functional band was called "Funk Injections" and included Stuart's sister, Aja Stuart, on bass.
+Elgusto), have collaborated in bands since 1994, when they were aged 16 and 11, respectively.
+Their first functional band was called "Funk Injection" and included Stuart's sister, Aja Stuart, on bass.

-When a group of local rappers, including Tim Levinson (a.k.a.
-Urthboy) from the Herd, were impressed by Funk Injections' abilities, the two groups briefly incorporated in 1998, performing for a while under the name "Explanetary".
-Explanetary consisted of Levinson on vocals, Dubber on keyboards, Stuart on drums, Realfatix on vocals (and sometimes production), No Mumbles (a.k.a.
-Nug) on vocals, Aja Stuart (Stuart's sister) on bass and DJ ALF on cuts.
-Explanetary only released one EP, In on the Deal, in July 2001 following which the members went their separate ways.